This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Find it here: 50 Canada Square Park, London E14 5FW

-There are a few great spots to use as your temporary office with spacious tables and plug sockets within arm’s reach.
+Not only do these Canary Wharf coffee shops have great-tasting coffee, but there are quite a few spots to use as your temporary office with spacious tables and plug sockets within arm’s reach.
 Of course, Wi-Fi is essential, and many London coffee shops in the area offer it for free.

-Canary Wharf is a coffee lover’s dream spot that fellow coffeeholics should not miss.
+The neighborhood is a coffee lover’s dream spot that any fellow coffeeholic of mine should not miss.